ejlb/google-open-image-download/README.md

 `ImageID` which can be used to look up labels in the open image dataset.

 Use `--help` to see the other optional args.

+## notes

+I'm not using asyncio because the processes also scale the image so we wouldn't see much speed up